How to measure profitability: margin formulas and tips

 Key takeaways

-- Calculate your gross profit margin by subtracting cost of goods sold from revenue, then dividing by revenue and multiplying by 100 to identify how much money remains after direct costs to fund your operating expenses.
+- Calculate your gross profit margin by subtracting cost of goods sold from revenue, then dividing by revenue and multiplying by 100 to see how much money remains after direct costs to fund your operating expenses.

 - Track your net profit margin monthly by dividing net profit by total revenue and multiplying by 100, as this shows your overall business health and helps you spot problems before they become serious.